dariomx/topcoder-srm/README.md

 We could say that, I started officially with algorithm problems at the beginning of 2017, and since then I am becoming better at solving them; it is a very gradual process.
-I mostly used Python3 for my solutions, and time to time Java or others.
+I mostly used Python3 for my solutions up to 3rd pass (and a bit of Java), then moved to Rust in 4th pass.

 All the solutions that I post here are mine, and the few exceptions will explicitly mention where I took them from.
 I think it has more value to present